Lots to find out!

 - What’s the most important thing about noise?

-- Do you think about noise in your everyday life, or just when you are engaged in noise-making as an art?
+- Do you think about noise in your everyday life, or only when you are engaged in noise-making as an art?

 - Have your ideas or feelings about noise changed or developed over the years?